starkinfra/sdk-dotnet/README.md

 ### Query PixKeys

-You can query multiple PixKeys you own according to filters.
+You can query multiple Pix keys you own according to filters.

 ```c#
 using System;